 the screening is to obtain a general sample of the child’s

-skills and behavior to determine if further evaluation
+skills to determine if further evaluation

 is needed.
 A comprehensive evaluation may be needed

 to determine any areas of disability and eligibility